 OUT MetroWest: Runs free programs for LGBTQ youth.
 Each month, OUT MetroWest runs more than a dozen educational, social, and supportive meetings for middle- and high school-aged youth from across the greater Boston area.
 Meetings are held in Framingham, Newton, and Wellesley.

 A Path in the Woods Foundation: As high school graduates prepare for a fall in college, a new foundation offers support for young men and women who seeking a non-traditional path

 Pan-Massachusetts Challenge: Organizes bike-a-thons to raise money and awareness to fight cancer.
 Bike-a-thons include several that finish or end in Wellesley.

-Wellesley A Better Chance: Wellesley’s arm of an organization that provides “services to academically talented students in underserved communities.”
-Wellesley ABC houses students from other communities in Wellesley and sends them to Wellesley High.
+Wellesley A Better Chance: Wellesley’s arm of an organization that provides services to academically talented students in underserved communities.
+Wellesley ABC houses students and sends them to Wellesley High.

 The Wellesley Club: “To promote literary and social culture among the members and especially to consider and discuss questions relating to the welfare of the Town of Wellesley.”

-The Wellesley Conservation Council is a private land trust; all its properties are open to the public.
+The Wellesley Conservation Land Trust is a private land trust; all its properties are open to the public.
 The council’s mission includes protecting and preserving Wellesley’s natural environment and maintaining its sanctuaries through the contributions and participation of residents.
-The WCC provides free programs every spring and fall.
+The nonprofit provides free programs every spring and fall.